peilundai/peilundai.github.io/index.md

 My current research interests include biologically plausible models of learning, and sequential credit assignment and decision making.

 I also enjoy teaching, reading, and making friends.
-You can reach me by email: peilun at bu.edu.
+You can reach me by email: my_first_name at bu.edu.

 # Publications